marijnz/NativeQuadtree/README.md

 With Burst disabled the tests are about 10x slower.

 ## Stability
 The only tests test for performance so there's no real test coverage.
-I'm sure there's edge cases that are not cought.
-I would highly recommend writing if you're planning to use the code in production.
+I'm sure there's edge cases that are not caught.
+I would highly recommend writing more tests if you're planning to use the code in production.

 ## Potential future work / missing features
 - Unit tests